manaranjanp/MLCourseV1/Session_14/Readme.md

-This folder contains notebooks and datasets related to decision tree for classification problems.
+This folder contains notebooks and datasets pertaining to decision tree for classification problems.